Skip to main content

 🔹 Key Features: Low Latency, NVMe-over-TCP, SPDK-based, intelligent tiering to S3

-Simplyblock is a next-generation open-standard SDS solution built for enterprises that require ultra-fast, low-latency storage for mission-critical applications.
+Simplyblock is a next-generation open-standard SDS solution built for enterprises that require ultra-fast, low-latency storage for mission-critical applications. — including scale-out AI storage that demands high throughput and Kubernetes-native scalability.
 Unlike traditional SDS solutions, Simplyblock leverages SPDK (Storage Performance Development Kit) and NVMe-over-TCP, offering:

 Blazing-fast storage performance with NVMe-based block storage